|

 Identification:

-Bed bugs are about 1/4" long when full grown,
+Bed bugs are about 1/4" (65mm) long when fully grown,

 reddish-brown in color, wingless, and can vary between

-somewhat flattened (unfed) to "football"-shaped after
+flattened when unfed to somewhat "football"-shaped

 |